kevlarkitsune/zenharmony-pipeline/SOLUTION.md

 ---

-## 6. Why Views Instead of Tables?
+## 6. Using Views Instead of Tables

 - Keeps transformations live and transparent.
 - Reduces duplication and dependency on ETL jobs.